-The project planning for this project follows both PMBOK principles and SCRUM agile methodology figure 1.
-SCRUM is an agile project management approach that emphasises teamwork, communication, and iterative progress towards a goal.
+The project planning for this project follows both PMBOK principles and SCRUM agile methodology.
+Scrum is an agile project management approach that emphasises teamwork, communication, and iterative progress towards a goal.
 It is a framework that helps teams effectively collaborate on complex projects by breaking them down into smaller, manageable pieces.
-PMBOK is a guidebook that provides standard terminology, guidelines, and best practices for managing projects.
+PMBOK (Project Management Body of Knowledge) is a guidebook that provides standard terminology, guidelines, and best practices for managing projects.